signature-opensource/CK-AppIdentity/CK.AppIdentity/Features/README.md

 should not be inheritable), while others should be, to facilitate system configuration.

 __Important:__ There is no namespace or other partitioning of names/keys: drivers who don't know each other can perfectly well use common keys... or should but don't.
-We didn't consider this to be an issue at this stage, in fact it was a strength of the system.
 We didn't consider this to be an issue at this stage, and even saw it as a strength of the system: the same configuration key can therefore impact several Features "naturally".

 ## The ServiceLocator anti-pattern?